 Nowadays we tend to associate them with workwear to identify a member of staff with a branded tabard for example.
 A far cry from the beauties we get from time to time nestled with our true vintage dresses.

-Sadly we talk about PPE at the moment and we think of PVC visors and full-body suits complete with a respirator.
+Sadly, we talk about PPE at the moment, and we think of PVC visors and full-body suits complete with a respirator.
 I think it's about time we started to think more carefully about the clothing we choose.
 More than 300,000 tonnes of used clothing goes to landfill in the UK every year, according to Wrap, the waste charity.
 It said that 5 per cent of the UK's total annual carbon and water footprint came from clothing consumption.
-The fact that you enjoy the Revival Vintage BLOGS already demonstrates you have an interest in re-cycled vintage clothing and our classic vintage-inspired slow fashion items.
-Read more about the truth behind fast fashion in our previous BLOG.
+The fact that you enjoy the Revival Vintage blog posts already demonstrates you have an interest in re-cycled vintage clothing and our classic vintage-inspired slow fashion items.
+Read more about the truth behind fast fashion in our previous blog post.